Multisensory Reading Clinic

 Tips for Teaching the Sounds of the English Language

-Do not teach the students "ma says /ma/ as in man."
-Or whatever keywords you would like to use; That is less effective and that is wrong!
-Also, do not teach the sound of the letter m as "ma" which is also wrong - meaning do not add "a" to the sound of the letter m.
-Teach the student: /m/ man - a very simple and direct approach to teaching the sound
+Do not teach students "ma says /ma/ as in man" (or whatever keywords you would like to use).
+That approach is less effective and incorrect.
+Also, do not teach the sound of the letter m as "ma," which is wrong—meaning, do not add an "a" to the sound of the letter m.

 Contact us for Teachers' Literacy Training